abdulqshabbir/code-wars/README.md

 ## Lessons Learned from containsDuplicate
 Learned that there are multiple ways of checking for a duplicate and they involve tradeoffs in space and time.
 Sorting the array and checking adjacent elements can help you find duplicates in O(nlogn) time and O(1) space.
 However, using a hashmap reduces time complexity to O(n) and increases space complexity to O(n)

+## Lessons Learned from containsDuplicate
+This question was quite difficult to do without the division operation.
+However, creating a "preProduct" and "postProduct" auxillary array lets one store away the products in O(n) time using O(n) space.
+Another option to use less space is to overwrite the result array with the "preProduct" array and then compute the postProduct on the fly.
+This approach uses O(1) space.